 If you have ever had problems with freeware, you’ll be really precautious before installing any new software.
 Needless to say, if it concerns YouTube conversion, you’d like to check reviews of an unknown YouTube converter twice.
 Let’s see how to choose a safe YouTube to MP3 tool and what rules to observe while selecting it.

 List of Best Safe YouTube to MP3 Converters

-- Freemake YouTube MP3 Converter;
+- Freemake YouTube to MP3 Boom;

 - aTube Catcher by Diego Uscanga;